Find Your Registration Form

 Step 2: Submit the completed registration package

 Submit the registration package.
+In order to receive academic accommodations for the December 2017 exam period students must submit completed registration packages to Accessibility Services by November 6, 2017.
 You can submit the package by email, fax or mail or hand it into our front desk.

 Step 3: Make a consultation appointment

-In the appointment, the counsellor will review with you the difficulties you are experiencing and, if appropriate, suggest the next steps in getting assessed by a professional.
+In the appointment, the advisor will review with you the difficulties you are experiencing and, if appropriate, suggest the next steps in getting assessed by a professional.

 If you are having difficulties, you should also: